Amer-Abuyaqob/Gator-BlogAggregator/README.md

 npm start
 ```

+When you run `npm start`, the CLI will:

+1. Set the current user name in the config file (using `setUser`).
+2. Read the configuration from `~/.gatorconfig.json` (using `readConfig`).
+3. Log the normalized config object to the console.

 ### Environment

 You may need a `.env` file with `DATABASE_URL` once the database chapter is implemented.
 See [PROJECT_DESC.md](PROJECT_DESC.md) for details.